Compared to humans, dogs, unfortunately have brief life spans.

-As a pre-made semi fresh food supplementer, you simply purchase your favorite premium freeze-dried dog food and supplement that to your dogs current diet.
+One of the easiest ways is simply purchasing your favorite premium freeze-dried dog food and supplementing that to your dogs current diet.

 How often you choose to supplement with semi-fresh foods all depends on your budget and your dog’s needs.

 Also, even though you can’t always prepare fresh foods especially for your dog - don’t hesitate to add “good stuff” to your dog’s meals (along with the semi-fresh stuff) when you have it.

 For example if you have some leftover carrots or sweet potatoes, just add a small portion to your Shibas semi-fresh supplemented food for an even better meal for your dog.

 # 3 - Add Purchased Homemade Dog Food

 In addition to freeze-dried raw offerings, many dog companies offer 100% human grade, homemade meals for your pooch.